RobertEads/CSCE435-Group_16-Final_Project/Report.md

 <img src="./Report_Images/SampleSort/MPI_Small_Weak/SS_MPI_Perturbed_small_Weak_comm.png" alt="MPI_Perturbed_small_Weak_comm" width="325"/>

 #### comp_large
 The graphs for comp_large show good weak scaling across the board for all input sizes as they have a steep drop at the beginning and then flatten out at the end.
-An interesting observation that can be seen on the graph of smaller input sizes is that sizes of 2^22 and under do not see as steep of an inital dropoff as the larger sizes do.
+An interesting observation that can be seen on the graph of smaller input sizes is that sizes of 2^22 and under do not see as steep of an initial dropoff as the larger sizes do.

 <img src="./Report_Images/SampleSort/MPI_Weak/SS_MPI_Random_Weak_comp_large.png" alt="MPI_Random_Weak_comp_large" width="325"/>
 <img src="./Report_Images/SampleSort/MPI_Small_Weak/SS_MPI_Random_small_Weak_comp_large.png" alt="MPI_Random_small_Weak_comp_large" width="325"/>